scanpay/opencart-scanpay/README.md

 3. Set status to *"enabled"*.
 4. Insert your API key in the *"API-key"* field.
 5. Copy the contents of the *"Ping URL"* field into the corresponding field in our dashboard ([here](https://dashboard.scanpay.dk/settings/api)).
 After saving, press the *"Test Ping"* button.
-6. You have now completed the installation and configuration of our OpenCart module.
+6. You have now completed the installation and configuration of our OpenCart extension.
 We recommend performing a test order to ensure that everything is working as intended.